 People Serving People is preparing free Thanksgiving dinners on Thursday, Nov.
 26 at the Boys and Girls Club of Franklin-Simpson on Court Street from 11 a.m. until 12:30 p.m.

-The Franklin-Simpson Planning and Zoning Commission approved a zone change request and a preliminary development plan at its meeting on Sept.
-1.
+The Franklin-Simpson Planning and Zoning Commission voted to recommend approval of three zone change requests during its regular meeting on Nov.
+10.

-Simpson Fiscal Court approved second and final reading of ordinances amending local planning and zoning regulations and amending the county budget at its meeting on Tuesday, Aug.
-18.
+Simpson Fiscal Court approved second and final reading of one budget amendment ordinance and first reading of another budget amendment ordinance at its special called meeting on Nov.
+4.